glennwuwu/aiml-regression-classification/README.md

 # Machine Learning Project: Regression and Classification with Artificial Bee Colony Algorithm

-Welcome to the GitHub repository for my machine learning project, where I've tackled regression and classification tasks using the power of the Artificial Bee Colony (ABC) algorithm for hyperparameter optimization.
+Welcome to the GitHub repository for my machine learning projects, which was one of my submissions for my AI and ML module at Singapore Polytechnic, where I've tackled regression and classification tasks using the power of the Artificial Bee Colony (ABC) algorithm for hyperparameter optimization.
 This project showcases the effectiveness of ABC in optimizing the performance of various machine learning models.
+Both datasets were provided as part of the assignment and I have linked the original source for the dataset where possible.

 ## Project Overview